Maritime Rescue Sub-Centre St. John's

+Operations

 In Canada, MRSCs are established to enhance maritime SAR co-ordination through improved communications and local knowledge.
 MRSCs thus expedite the initiation of appropriate action and allow a timely response to SAR incidents within their Search and Rescue Sub-Region (SRS).
 The responsibilities of an MRSC are similar to those of a JRCC, but on a smaller scale.
 MRSCs carry out SAR co-ordination functions under the authority of the SRR Commander through the JRCC, including co-ordinating responses to humanitarian incidents in accordance with national and regional policies.
 MRSCs normally co-ordinate maritime SAR incidents which occur within their SRS.

 As such, MRSC St. John's is responsible for tasking appropriate maritime SAR resources in order to solve an incident.
 This is most often the dedicated SAR vessels of the Canadian Coast Guard, however, they may also initiate a request for other resources such as Canadian Coast Guard Auxiliary vessels, Royal Canadian Air Force primary or secondary SAR aircraft, Royal Canadian Navy warships, or Royal Canadian Mounted Police and municipal police small craft as required.